-“Green smoothie recipes tend to have high amounts of carbs and low protein but my doctor has me doing the complete opposite to drop weight.
+“Green smoothie recipes tend to have high amounts of carbs but my doctor has me doing the complete opposite to drop weight.
 Are the carbs with the green smoothies way too high because of the fruit intake?” – Gloria

 The question about carbs and green smoothies have to be the most asked question I get.
 The biggest reason is that “low-carb” is all the rage these days, particularly for weight loss diets.